Lafayette in London Fall 2014

 How much will it cost?

-Students will be billed Lafayette College’s tuition and standard room fee; any financial aid that you receive while on campus—except for an on-campus, work-study job—will be applied automatically to this program as well.
+Students will be billed Lafayette College’s tuition and standard room fee; any financial aid that you receive while on campus—except for an on-campus, work-study job or RAship—will be applied automatically to this program as well.
 This will cover tuition, accommodation in a single room with a private bathroom in a Goldsmiths dormitory (on campus—no commute!), a number of excursions around the U.K. (possibilities include Bath and Stonehenge, Oxford, and Edinburgh), and program-sponsored activities in London.
-Your international airfare is also covered by your tuition—we will arrange a group flight from JFK or Newark to London, which is included in the cost of the program.
+Your international airfare is also covered by your program fees—we will arrange a group flight from JFK or Newark to London, which is included in the cost of the program.
+A small allowance for a Tube pass is also included.

-For further information, contact Professor Ruebeck at email@example.com.
+For further information on the faculty-taught course, contact Professor Sanborn at firstname.lastname@example.org.